facebook/react-native-website/docs/view-style-props.md

 `outlineOffset` is only available on the [New Architecture](/architecture/landing-page)
 :::

-Sets the amount of space between an outline and the edge or border of an element.
+`outline-offset` sets the amount of space between an outline and the edge or border of an element. `outlineOffset` does not cause changes in the layout.
+See https://developer.mozilla.org/en-US/docs/Web/CSS/outline-offset for more details.

 | Type   |
 | ------ |